Wildlander-mod/Support/Docs/SSEFAQ.md

 ----------

-## Eorland Graymane wont temper/craft stuff for me
+## Eorland Graymane won't temper/craft stuff for me

 Eorland Graymane is the best smith in the game, and as such reserves his services for members of the Circle for the companions.

-Note: you must be at least at the stage of "Kill the werewolf hunters" for the Quest "The silver hand"
+Note: you must be at least at the stage of "Kill the Werewolf Hunters" for the Quest "The Silver Hand"

 ----------

 ## Can I remove Quick restore from control?

 Yes - The keybind for this is in Iequip.
-Lizzy (being the sensible player that she is) switches it to 'C' and moves crouch using the skyrim standard controls back to the default keybind.
+Lizzy (being the sensible player that she is) switches it to 'C' and moves crouch using the Skyrim standard controls back to the default keybind.

 ----------